Legislation and legal definition

-- the asserted trade secrets of claimant are not being used;
+- the asserted trade secrets of the claimant are not being used;

 - the asserted trade secrets of claimant do not fulfil the statutory requirements for being qualified as such under the GeschGehG (eg, because they are in the public domain);

-- the asserted trade secrets of claimant were not misappropriated because they were obtained by independent efforts of respondent or lawfully from a third source;
+- the asserted trade secrets of the claimant were not misappropriated because they were obtained by independent efforts of the respondent or lawfully from a third source;

-- concerning damage claims, contestation of the facts on which the damage claims are being based and quantified; and
+- concerning damage claims, contestation of the facts on with the damage claims are being based and quantified; and

 21. What avenues of appeal are available following an adverse decision in a civil suit?
 Is new evidence allowed at the appeal stage?

-An ex parte interlocutory injunction in the form of a court order is appealed by an opposition (Widerspruch) filed and is decided by the first instance court that issued the order.
+An ex parte interlocutory injunction in the form of a court order is appealed by a filed opposition and is decided by the first instance court that issued the order.
 The decision on the opposition is rendered as a judgment and may be appealed.
 First instance judgments issued may be appealed.

 New factual assertions and evidence must be filed as early as possible in the appeal proceedings together with an explanation why they could not be introduced during the first instance to be admissible.
-The grounds of admission are stated in the ZPO.
-In interlocutory injunction proceedings new evidence is allowed at the appeal stage without restriction, provided that the late submission is not regarded as lack of urgency.
+The grounds of admission are stated in the German Civil Procedural Act.
+In interlocutory injunction proceedings, new evidence is allowed at the appeal stage without restriction, provided that the late submission is not regarded as a lack of urgency.

 22. What is the typical cost range of a trade-secret misappropriation suit?
 Can a successful litigant recover costs and attorneys’ fees?